 Probably all kids like to play with water.
 I don’t add coloring to the water because Scarlett plays with cups in the water and sometimes would drink it, which is a great self care skill.
-We also add small plates and put animals there to float, and we like to play with Stacking Cups and watch water go through the openings on the bottom of cups.
+We also add small plates to put animals there to float, and we like to play with Stacking Cups and watch water go through the openings on the bottom of cups.

-Easy to set up activity that your toddler would probably like.
-All you need is a couple of empty plastic bottles and caps.
-It’s tough for little hands to put a cap on a bottle, they might need a lot of practice.
-It gets more challenging when there are caps of different sizes and they need to pick the right one.
+This is an easy to set up activity that your toddler would probably like.
+All you need is a couple of empty plastic bottles and lids.
+It’s tough for little hands to put a lid on a bottle, they might need a lot of practice.
+It gets more challenging when there are lids of different sizes and they need to pick the right one.